Matiashik/rust-life/README.md

 # rust-life
-Game of life built with rust-WASM rust-game-of-life.surge.sh
+Game of life built with rust-WASM on https://rust-game-of-life.surge.sh